Lorenagubaira/exercise-queue-management-api/README.md

 ## 🌱  How to start this project

-PYTHON BOILERPLATE ENGLISH

-## 🌱  How to start this project

 Do not clone this repository.

 The first step to start coding is cloning the [python boilerplate](https://github.com/4GeeksAcademy/flask-rest-hello) on your local computer or opening it using gitpod.